saltant-org/saltant/README.md

 Cancer](http://www.bccancer.bc.ca/).
 The problem with Tantalus was that tasks needed frequent updating, and that ever-changing server infrastructure required changes in to the job infrastructure—both of which usually meant bringing the backend down.
-And when the backend went down to sort out task problems, the file/metadata database part had to go down, too.
+When the backend went down to sort out task problems, the file/metadata database part had to go down too.
 Hence, there was much to be gained from decoupling the job system from the file/metadata database system.
 Hence, saltant.

 ## Structure